TEAM-4-CEPR/ARTY/README.md

 ## Windows
 Because diffexpr is not available on windows, you will need to use WSL2.
+But before you have to activate to activate the bash in windows : https://people.montefiore.uliege.be/nvecoven/ci/files/tuto_bash/tuto_bash.html
+/!\ Follow it till "Installation du système Bash " include.
-You can install it using powershell and type following command :
+You can install WSL2 using powershell and type following command :

 ```
 # go into some folder into which you want the file to be downloaded
 cd <somefolder>